BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 29: Click "Import/Export" to copy your team data</em>
 </p>

+2. To import a team:
+   - Click "Import/Export" at the bottom of the Teambuilder screen
+   - Paste the team data into the text field
+   - Click "Import"

 <!-- Figure 30 -->
 <p align="center">
   <img src="/Picture32.png" alt="Figure 30: Paste team data and click 'Import' to import a team">